eNews

 Japanese encephalitis virus is spread to humans through bites from infected mosquitoes and can cause a rare but potentially serious infection of the brain.

-Free Japanese encephalitis vaccines are available to protect Victorians at higher risk of the virus.
+A free vaccine is available to some individuals to protect Victorians at higher risk of the virus.

-For more information, including what is considered a high-risk area and eligibility for a free vaccine, refer to the Department of Health’s Japanese encephalitis webpage.
+For more information, including vaccine eligibility, refer to the Department of Health’s Japanese encephalitis webpage.

 Find out more